-Section 21(1)(a) of the Nuclear Safety and Control Act (NSCA) gives the Canadian Nuclear Safety Commission (CNSC) the authority to: "enter into arrangements, including an arrangement to provide training, with any person, any department or agency of the Government of Canada or of a province, any regulatory agency or department of a foreign government or any international agency" in order to attain its objectives.
+Paragraph 21(1)(a) of the Nuclear Safety and Control Act (NSCA) gives the Canadian Nuclear Safety Commission (CNSC) the authority to: "enter into arrangements, including an arrangement to provide training, with any person, any department or agency of the Government of Canada or of a province, any regulatory agency or department of a foreign government or any international agency" in order to attain its objectives.

 At the request of a vendor, and by entering into a service agreement, the CNSC will undertake a pre-licensing review of a vendor's reactor design.
+The terms "reactor" and "reactor design" include all structures, systems and components, as well as vendor design processes and supporting evidence necessary to demonstrate that the non-site specific design is meeting CNSC expectations for design and safety analysis.

-The review does not certify a reactor design, and does not involve the issuance of a licence under the Nuclear Safety and Control Act.
-It is not required as part of the licensing process for a new nuclear power plant or small reactor.
-The conclusions of a design review do not bind or otherwise influence decisions made by the Commission Tribunal, with whom the authority resides to issue licences for nuclear power plans and small reactors.
+The review does not certify a reactor design, and does not involve the issuance of a licence under the NSCA.
+It is not required as part of the licensing process for a new reactor facility.
+The conclusions of a design review do not bind or otherwise influence decisions made by the Commission, with whom the authority resides to issue licences for nuclear reactor facilities.

 Much of the detailed information resulting from the design review - including the vendor's submissions of documentation - may be considered commercially confidential, as per the terms of the service agreement.
-The public will be informed of the high-level outcomes of the review work by the posting of an executive summary of each review report on the CNSC Web site.
+The public will be informed of the high-level outcomes of the review work by the posting of an executive summary of each review report on the CNSC website.

-1.1 Purpose and Scope
+1.1 Purpose and scope

-This document describes the pre-licensing review process provided by the CNSC for assessing a vendor's design for a nuclear power plant or small reactor.
+This document describes the pre-licensing review process provided by the CNSC for assessing a vendor's reactor design.
 The review considers the areas of design that relate to reactor safety, security and safeguards.